SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         ```

     2. The way we are going to use Vertex AI is to create custom jobs because we have already developed docker
         containers that contain everything to run our code.
-Thus the only command that we need to use is
+Thus the only command that we need to use is the
         `gcloud ai custom-jobs create` command.
 An example here would be:

         ```bash